-RBI says it will not go against economic sanctions imposed on Russia
+RBI says it will not violate sanctions imposed on Russia

-Shaktikanta Das was replying to questions about India’s trade with Russia and discussions between the two countries to set up a rupee-rouble payment mechanism.
+The Reserve Bank of India’s Governor Shaktikanta Das was replying to questions about India’s trade with Russia.

-The Reserve Bank of India will not go against the economic sanctions imposed on Russia by several countries, Governor Shaktikanta Das said on Friday, reported PTI.
+The Reserve Bank of India will not violate the economic sanctions imposed on Russia by several countries, Governor Shaktikanta Das said on Friday, reported PTI.

 Das was responding to questions about India’s trade with Russia and discussions between the two countries to set up a rupee-rouble payment mechanism.